Book Review: Ophelia and the Marvelous Boy

 As I stated before, this is a story within a story.
-As Ophelia meets The Marvelous Boy and is sent on three increasing difficult task in order to rescue him from the Snow Queen, The Marvelous Boy's tale unfolds as he tells Ophelia after each quest a story about how he set off on a remarkable journey to rescue the world, but in reality he plays a part in rescuing Ophelia and her broken heart.
-So you have two timelines, Ophelia's running forward as she completes each task, and The Marvelous Boy whose tale unwinds backwards.
+As Ophelia meets The Marvelous Boy and is sent on three increasingly difficult task in order to rescue him from the Snow Queen, The Marvelous Boy's tale unfolds as he tells Ophelia after each quest a story about how he set off on a remarkable journey to rescue the world, but in reality he plays a part in rescuing Ophelia and her broken heart.
+So you have two timelines, Ophelia's running forward as she completes each task and The Marvelous Boy whose tale unwinds backward.
 Both ending at the completion of the last task.

 The Marvelous Boy is a bit mysterious as his tale unfolds.
 He's magical and plays a big part in Ophelia realizing her own strengths.
-Through his eyes we learn of the evil Snow Queen and her hold on the museum and city itself.
+Through his eyes, we learn of the evil Snow Queen and her hold on the museum and city itself.
 There's an old fashion fairy tale quality about his story that feels familiar yet new.

 Ophelia's sister Alice and her father play an important part as secondary characters in the story.
-There's also an a beautiful undercurrent theme of a mothers love and comfort throughout.
+There's also a beautiful undercurrent theme of a mothers love and comfort throughout.
 Despite losing her mother, Ophelia learns that she is never really without her love nor is she far away.

-As a side note: You must peek inside this book!
+You must peek inside this book!
 The illustrations are by Yoko Tanaka, and are gorgeous.
 They bring to life the many little discoveries in the museum.
 Yoko has also illustrated for Kate Dicamillo's The Magician's Elephant as well as many other authors.